BPHL-Molecular/Daytona_dengue/README.md

 bash ./report_output.sh
 ```
 ## Results
 All results can be found in the directory /output.
+A summary report "final_report.txt" can be found in the directory /output.

 ## Note
 1. In the output file Serotypes.txt, a sample is considered as unserotypeed if its confident rate under 50%.
 This sample's exact taxon can be found in /output/kraken_out_broad.